chabad-source/melachaplug/README.md

 ### Pre-configured

 *Limitations*
--   Timezone won't be set to your specific location.
+-   Timezone is locked to EST unless you flash it yourself.
--   Your location won't be 100% accurate (you can update it in web UI to be your exact location).
+-   Your location won't be 100% accurate (you can update it via the web UI).

 *Instructions*
 -   Download the melachaplug.bin file from above.